wrjodjana/obsidian-vault/research/email/forward data lab.md

 **Do you have prior research experience?
 Describe it.**

+I previously worked on two research projects.
+The first being with the department of special education which was using data analysis

 **What is the most interesting/innovative project that you have done?
 Describe it.**